mikebernal/sports-management-ui/README.md

 ## To debug

 1. Make role a subscription
-2. Redirect to homepage is page is refresh
-3. Remove home active link in router
+2. Remove home active link in router
-4. Fix forbidden component load by adding isAuthenticating
+3. Fix forbidden component load by adding isAuthenticating
-5. ~~Fix 404 height~~
-6. Use angular routing in child components
-7. Fix authGuard direct routing access
-8. Do I need a resolver for child routing?
-9. Child components not loading properly when using routerLink, is it because of lazy loading?
+4. Create AddGame Form

 ## Upcoming milestone

 1. ~~Oct 3, 2020 - Created client shell~~
-2. Oct 4, 2020 - Games child components created(AddGame, UpdateGame).
+2. Oct 6, 2020 - AddGame Form

-3. Oct 5, 2020 - Able to view all games in Games dashboard(GamesComponent).
+## Lesson learned

+1. Wrap function call in ngZone when calling function outside of Angular
+2. Fix warnings present in console.log.
+3. If you are hacking instead of using the default framework way, then you must be doing something wrong.